 Residence halls are supervised by full-time Residence Hall Coordinators (RHC) who oversee all operational aspects of the residence hall.
 Student Resident Advisors (RA) are also assigned to each residence hall.
 The RA's receive training prior to the return of students each semester, including security training.
 Other training for RA's takes place on a regular basis throughout each semester.
-Police Officers and Residence Hall Security officers (RHO) conduct routine patrols throughout each residence at all hours of the day and night.
+Police Officers and Campus Safety Officers (CSO) conduct routine patrols in the residence halls at all hours of the day and night.